 Christopher Columbus (1451-1506), who accidentally discovered America (if Erik the Red (CE ca.950-1003), the red-headed Norwegian Viking, isn't to be credited with this accomplishment), set out westward hoping to find a shorter and therefore quicker route to China, thus opening up, if not discovering, America instead, which discovery has had a profound effect on the history of the world.
 Similarly, the Dutch explorer, William Barentz (1550-1597) set sail northward from Amsterdam hoping to cross north America via what would be referred to as the Northwest Passage, also in the hope of finding a shorter route to China, all of which explorations bear witness to the fact that there was still a lively trade in goods made in China.

-Of course, Marco Polo (1254-1324) had been one of the first such famous China travellers, returning to Europe with glowing praise of all things Chinese.
-Other famous historical personnages such as Gottfried Wilhelm Leibnitz (1646-1716) and Adam Smith (1723-1790) were similarly generous in their praise of Chinese handicrafts, as witnessed by the following quotes:
+Of course, Marco Polo (1254-1324) had been one of the first such famous China travelers, returning to Europe with glowing praise of all things Chinese.
+Other famous historical personages such as Gottfried Wilhelm Leibnitz (1646-1716) and Adam Smith (1723-1790) were similarly generous in their praise of Chinese handicrafts, as witnessed by the following quotes:

 "Everything exquisite and admirable comes from the East Indies..."